 Do not be deceived by the many philosophers and their deceitful teachings that claim to have all understanding or knowledge; who promise happiness by other means than obeying our heavenly Father.

 The carnal heart naturally longs for security, love, and comfort and Satan knows this.
-He sends all kinds of intellectuals into the world who offer shortcuts to procuring these things with their ingenious man-made methods, self-improvement books, doctrines of men rather than teaching the sound doctrines of God.
+He sends all kinds of impressive by deceitful men into the assemblies to lead us away from any zeal to live by every Word of God.

-The most valuable thing in this world is the knowledge of God and to be able to understand all of His precepts.
+The most valuable thing in this world is the knowledge of God and a good understand of the Word of God.